Table of Contents

 DrawCandles(area, subscription);

-// Drawing indicators with color configuration
+// Drawing indicators with color customization

 DrawIndicator(area, shortSma, System.Drawing.Color.Coral);